2015 Tanzanian general election: Electoral system

 The president is elected in a single round by first-past-the-post voting for a five-year term.
 Article 39(1) of the 1977 Constitution stipulates the following qualifications for a person to be elected as President:

 a) he is a citizen by birth in accordance with the citizenship law;

 b) he has attained the age of forty years;

 c) he is a member of, and a candidate nominated by, a political party;

 d) he is qualified to be [an] MP or a Member of the House of Representatives;

 e) he has not been convicted by any court for any offence relating to tax evasion.

 The National Assembly consisted of 264 members elected in single-member constituencies by first-past-the-post voting, 113 women elected based on the vote share of parties nationwide, up to ten members elected by the president, five members elected by the Zanzibar House of Representatives and the Attorney-General.
 The Speaker could be elected from amongst members, or from outside parliament.
 Prior to the elections, twenty-six new constituencies were created by the National Electoral Commission (NEC) and the names of ten constituencies were altered.
-Four opposition parties with differing ideologies have agreed to form an alliance known as UKAWA and intend to nominate a single candidate in each constituency.
+Four opposition parties with differing ideologies agreed to form an alliance known as UKAWA and intended to nominate a single candidate in each constituency.
 The alliance consists of the conservative/centrist Chadema, the liberal Civic United Front (CUF), the social democratic NCCR–Mageuzi and the National League for Democracy (NLD).